salvatorecampagna/CarND/term1/project2_traffic_sign_classifier/writeup.md

 ### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction and identify where in your code softmax probabilities were outputted.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in the 18th cell of the Jupyter notebook.
+The code for making predictions on my final model and report softmax probabilities is located in the 21st cell of the Jupyter notebook.

 For the first image, the model is relatively sure about the prediction.
 It predicts correctly the traffic sign as a 'Keep right' traffic sign with a probability very close to 1.00.
 The top five soft max probabilities were: